A Shuffling Framework for Local Differential Privacy: Appendix

 The second line simply marginalizes out the full noisy sequence $\by$.
-The third line reduces this to a sum over permutations of of $\by_{G_i}$, where $m = |G_i|$ and $\by^*_{G_i}$ is any fixed permutation of values $\{y_{G_i}\}$.
+The third line reduces this to a sum over permutations of of $\by_{G_i}$, where $r = |G_i|$ and $\by^*_{G_i}$ is any fixed permutation of values $\{y_{G_i}\}$.
 This is possible since we are given the values outside the group, $\by_{\overline{G}_i}$, and the unordered set of values inside the group, $\{y_{G_i}\}$.
+Note that the permutations $\sigma$ written here are possible permutations of the \ldp input, not permutations output by the mechanism applied to the input as sometimes written in other parts of this document.

-The fourth line uses the fact that the numerator and denominator are both convex combinations of $\Pr_\calA [\bz | \sigma(\by_{G_i}^*), \by_{\overline{G}_i}]$ over all $\sigma \in \mathrm{S}_m$.
+The fourth line uses the fact that the numerator and denominator are both convex combinations of $\Pr_\calA [\bz | \sigma(\by_{G_i}^*), \by_{\overline{G}_i}]$ over all $\sigma \in \mathrm{S}_r$.

 The fifth line uses the fact that for any $\by_{\overline{G}_i}$, This allows a further upper bound over all neighboring sequences w.r.t. $G_i$, and thus over any permutation of $\by_{\overline{G}_i}$, as long as it is the same in the numerator and denominator. \end{proof}